Feyerabend/ABC80/README.md

 Another observation is that the field of both innovation and diversity is widespread during these years.
 Each system had its own dependencies, its own configuration, its own programming language.
-Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, IB 8 inch floppy disc, CP/M or even the older S-100 bus.
+Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, IBM 8" inch floppy disc, CP/M or even the older S-100 bus.
 But they did not kill the other systems.
 Rather, they cooperated.
 But poorly.
 Maybe too much.
 But that was to change.
 With such climbing diversity, standards were needed even more.

 IBM PC was introduced in 1983 in Sweden, two years after the introduction in the USA.
 But the homebrew computer ABC80 and its successor ABC800, had strong sales in the